woodenchild95/FL-Simulator/README.md

 ```
 Other hyperparameters are introduced in the train.py file.

-## How to create new?
+## How to implement your own method?

 FL-Simulator pre-define the basic Server class and Client class, which are executed according to the vanilla $FedAvg$ algorithm.
 If you want define a new method, you can define a new server file first with:

 - process_for_communication( ):

+        how your method pre-processes the variables for communication to each client

+- postprocess( ):

-        how your method preprocesses the communication variables
+        how your method post-processes the received variables from each local client

 - global_update( ):

         how your method processes the update on the global model

-- postprocess( ):

-        how your method processes the received variables from local clients

-Then, you can define a new client file for this new method.
+Then you can define a new client file or a new local optimizer for your own method to perform the local training.

-## Experiments
+## Some Experiments
-#### We train the ResNet-18-GN on the CIFAR-10 dataset and test the global model.
+#### We show some results of the ResNet-18-GN model on the CIFAR-10 dataset.
+The corresponding hyperparameters are here (To do).
 <p align="center">
 <table>
     <tbody align="center" valign="center">